 - To arrange meetings, outings and other activities for members.

-Full membership is open to all ex-WAAF who served 1939-49
+Full membership is open to:

 Subscriptions: Annual membership of the Association is £10 and cheques payable to the WAAF Association should please be sent to The Hon Treasurer, Linda Hamill (see contact page).
 If you require a receipt or an acknowledgement of your subscription please enclose a stamped, self-addressed envelope with your sub.